The Principles of Training: The key things to incorporate and consider

 Experts recommend that training programs should limit periods of complete inactivity to no more than two to three weeks.
 Prolonged periods of inactivity should be avoided, and your training programme should incorporate some form of "maintenance" training where an extended break is desired.

 Think about your current training.
 Do you incorporate the above?
-If not, it's worth considered each principle and adding the relevant elements into your routine, so you can maintain and progress as best as possible.
+If not, it's worth considering each principle and adding the relevant elements into your routine, so you can maintain and progress as best as possible.